Tidal Evolution of Eccentric Binaries Driven by Convective Turbulent Viscosity: Introduction

 A large body of work has studied the dissipation of equilibrium tides in the convective envelope of a star.
 An analytical treatment was first developed by \citet{Zahn77}, using an eddy viscosity $\nu_0 \sim v_H l/3$, where $l\sim H$ is the length-scale of the largest convective eddies and $v_H \sim (F/\rho)^{1/3}$ is the convective velocity on scale $H$ ($H$ is the pressure scale height, $F$ the convective flux, and $\rho$ the density).
 However, when the timescale of tidal forcing is shorter than the eddy turnover time, $\tau_{\rm eddy} = H/v_H$, convective eddies cannot efficiently transport energy and momentum. \citet{Zahn89} proposed that, in this case, the viscosity should be reduced by a linear factor of $(\omega \tau_{\rm eddy})^{-1}$, where $\omega$ is the tidal forcing frequency.
 In contrast, \citet{Goldreich77} suggested that the viscosity reduction should scale with $(\omega \tau_{\rm eddy})^{-2}$.
 Recently, numerical and analytical studies have supported a quadratic reduction factor \citep{Penev11a,Penev11b,Ogilvie12,Duguid19}.
 A few have even discovered negative viscosities at high forcing frequencies \citep{Ogilvie12,Duguid19}.

-While many previous studies have explored the effect of convective viscous dissipation on binaries in circular orbits, none have considered the effect of frequency dependent viscosity reduction for highly eccentric binaries.
-A star on an eccentric orbit experiences multiple tidal forcing frequencies; the more eccentric the orbit, the wider the tidal frequency spectrum becomes.
-In this case, it is unclear how viscosity reduction affects orbital decay and circularization and the stellar spin evolution.
+While many previous studies have explored the effect of convective viscous dissipation on binaries in circular orbits, very few have considered the effect of frequency dependent viscosity reduction for highly eccentric binaries.
+A star on an eccentric orbit experiences multiple tidal forcing frequencies; the more eccentric the orbit, the wider the tidal frequency spectrum becomes. \citet{IP04b} studied how different prescriptions for viscosity reduction affect the orbital evolution of a binary with a fully convective primary (e.g. a low-mass star or planet).
+They found that when the viscosity reduction scales more steeply than $(\omega \tau_{\rm eddy})^{-1}$, the orbital evolution of the system can change drastically.

 In this paper, we study the effects of tidal dissipation due to convective turbulent viscosity in an eccentric binary.
-We consider both red giant branch (RGB) stars and solar-type stars, although our method can be applied to other types of stars with convective envelopes.
+We consider both giant branch (GB) stars and solar-type stars, although our method can be applied to other types of stars with convective envelopes.
 In Section~\ref{sec:Theory}, we develop a general formalism for tidal evolution in an eccentric binary, accounting for frequency dependent damping of tidally excited oscillations.
 We relate this formalism to the standard weak friction treatment of the equilibrium tide \citep{Darwin1880,Alexander73,Hut81}.
-In Section~\ref{sec:Models} we introduce two stellar models (a RGB model and a solar-type model) and discuss the effects of frequency dependent viscosity reduction in both.
+In Section~\ref{sec:Models} we introduce two stellar models (a GB model and a solar-type model) and discuss the effects of frequency dependent viscosity reduction in both.
 In Section~\ref{sec:Results} we present results for the tidal energy and angular momentum transfer rates for both stellar models as a function of the binary orbital parameters.
 In Section~\ref{sec:HighEcc} we discuss an alternative (and simpler) calculation of the transfer rates in the case of highly eccentric ($\gtrsim0.8$) binaries before concluding in Section~\ref{sec:Discussion}.